Sign in

 Question

-Pedro Fonseca asked about BrasilAgro's land acquisition strategy, focusing on the attractiveness of the Maranhão and Piauí regions.
-He also inquired about the potential opportunities and risks from the US-China trade war and followed up on expected land acquisition pricing.
+Pedro Fonseca inquired about BrasilAgro's land acquisition strategy, particularly the attractiveness of the Maranhão and Piauí regions, and asked for an outlook on potential pricing.
+He also questioned the opportunities and risks emerging from the US-China trade war, specifically for the soy market.

 Answer

-CEO André Guillaumon explained the company's counter-cyclical strategy of buying land in regions where producers are more leveraged, such as Maranhão and Piauí.
-Regarding the trade war, he stated that Brazil benefits marginally, particularly in protein value chains (pork, poultry), but a complete shift of Chinese soy demand to Brazil is unlikely due to logistical and stocking complexities.
-He anticipates a return to positive soy basis premiums but not at the extreme levels seen in the past.
-On land prices, he does not foresee new peaks but also doesn't expect significant nominal reductions.
+CEO André Guillaumon explained the company's counter-cyclical strategy of buying land when others are selling, targeting regions like Maranhão and Piauí where producers have become more leveraged.
+Regarding the trade war, Guillaumon stated that while Brazil benefits marginally, especially in animal protein, a complete shift of Chinese soy demand to Brazil is unlikely due to logistical complexities.
+He anticipates a return to positive soy premiums but not at the extreme levels seen in the past.
+He does not foresee new peaks in land prices but also doesn't expect significant nominal reductions.

 Ask Fintool Equity Research AI